What is a Computer Programmer?

 Programmers who get rich quickly are the exception to the rule.
 While it is certainly possible to make a lot of money as a programmer, overnight success stories are rare and generally create unrealistic expectations.

-If your answers to the questions above continue to point you toward a potential career in computer programming, now ask yourself if you have the traits and characteristics that programmers typically do:
+If your answers to the questions above continue to point you toward a potential career in computer programming, now ask yourself if you have the traits and characteristics that programmers typically have:

 This wide spectrum of opportunity in the field suggests that the most successful programmers know how to communicate and collaborate.
 Because the world is increasingly complex and connected, programmers who can work in a lot of different contexts are better equipped to bring visions to life.
 This very marketable quality can only be developed with a dedication to lifelong learning.